massmux/bip39gen/README.md

 ## audiogen facility

- creates an audiofile from the mic
+ if you just want to create an audiofile from the mic, you can use this facility

 ```
 usage: audgen.py [-h] -f FILENAME [-l LENGTH]